 Centering Prayer

-Be still and know that I am God -Psalm 46:10
+“Be still and know that I am God” -Psalm 46:10

-Centering Prayer is meant to enrich and complement other forms of prayer, not to exclude or replace them.
-Centering Prayer is a form of Christian contemplative prayer, described by Thomas Merton as “finding one’s deepest center, awakening us in the presence of God.”
-This contemplative practice dates to the early church (4th-century) and includes extended periods of silence, experienced in community.
+Centering Prayer is a form of Christian contemplative practice, described by Thomas Merton as “finding one’s deepest center, awakening us in the presence of God.”
+This contemplative practice dates to the early church (4th-century) and includes extended periods of silence and Lectio Divina (divine reading), reflection and responding to scripture.
+We invite you to come and spend time in community, resting in God’s presence, opening your mind and heart to God, the Ultimate Mystery.

 When?
 Sunday 5:30 p.m.
 Approximately 45 mins.